shengcha puer

 , , , , , , ,

-High mountains, with altitudes ranging from 1000’s to over 3000 m make up almost 100% of the total 475 km2 of Mengku, in the subregion of Lincang in Yunnan.
-That may explain why for over 500 years the native peoples here have been relying on the production of tea as a livelihood.
-Old tea trees cover large patches of the rocky slopes.
+Rough terrains, with altitudes ranging from 1000’s to over 3000 m make up almost 100% of the total 475 km2 of Mengku, in the subregion of Lincang in Yunnan.
+The uneven landscape is interlaced with huge rocks and subtropical forests.
+That may explain why for over 500 years the production of tea has been a major means of livelihood for the indigenous tribes here.
+Old tea trees exist in patches here and there.
+Sometimes there is a single huge one which immediate surrounding would be cleared for pickers to work during harvests.
 While leaves from the east side of this cluster of mountains are known for their strong character, those produced on the west side are sweeter, silkier and more gentle.
 I think the latter is better in the form of maocha.
-We have matured this batch for over 8 years as a great entry point tea for teas made from the Mengku group of tea tree cultivars.
+We have matured this batch for 9 years for your better enjoyment, and friendlier to the stomach.

 Connoisseur Class icon Infusion colour: Gold TCM Cold energy Staff Pick icon Great value!